GPUOpen-Drivers/llpc/llvmraytracing/README.md

-# Continuations
+# llvmraytracing

-A collection of passes to convert shaders to coroutines.
-Some passes work on DXIL, some passes are generic.

-This is supposed to be used as a submodule in a driver repository.
+A library to implement ray tracing pipeline compilation using coroutine transforms.

+## Details

+Ray tracing shaders are expected in the `lgc.rt` dialect.

+We first lower ray tracing, using the GPURT library which provides implementations for intrinsics to be inlined, and standalone driver shaders such as the Traversal shader.
+The result is in `lgc.cps` dialect form, using await and enqueue operations to represent indirect function calls, indirect tail calls, and returns.

+Then, we use the LLVM coroutine infrastructure for lowering awaits, splitting functions and introducing resume functions.

+At the end, we apply some cleanups to prepare IR for the backend.

-### Tests
+## Tests

-Lit tests are behind the `check-llvmraytracing` CMake target, they can be run with `make check-llvmraytracing`.
+Lit tests are behind the `check-llvmraytracing` CMake target.